leapdeck/SnackBucks/README.md

-# 🌍 Global Food Price Comparison
+# 🌍 SnackBucks : Global Food Price Comparison

 Compare local food prices with those around the world, giving you a global perspective on costs, sourcing opportunities, and value differences.